openstack-archive/dragonflow/doc/source/specs/api.rst

 ------------------
 DF will provide authentication and authorization services by integrating with external identity services.
-Dragonflow will be responsible to enforce the authorization by quering the identity service.
+Dragonflow will be responsible to enforce the authorization by querying the identity service.
 Keystone can be used for the API server authentication, as it is part of the OpenStack deployment anyway.
 Other authentication service alternatives can be considered later, therefore implementation should not make an